commercetools/nodejs/docs/sdk/api/apiRequestBuilder.md

 const requestBuilder = createRequestBuilder(options)
 ```

+Note that `markMatchingVariants` is set by default to `false` which turns off this feature on the API.

 #### Version

 It is also possible to append the version of a resource to the uri when making a request that requires this (for example a `DELETE` request).
 This can be done by passing the required version to the `.withVersion()` method.